 Save the Siloam School Project

 The Charlotte Museum of History does a lot to give back to the community, working with schools and outreach programs to educate people and preserve historical sites in Mecklenburg.
 The Save the Siloam School Project is one of their current endeavors.
 Partially funded by Booker T. Washington, the Siloam School was built in the 1920s to offer free and high-quality education for African-American students in the area.
-It is one of Charlotte’s last remaining Rosenwald era schools, and the museum is fighting for its preservation.
-They have plans to relocate and restore the building and turn it into an exhibit focused on educating people on the lives of African-American families in the rural South.
+It is one of Charlotte’s last remaining Rosenwald-era schools, and the museum is fighting for its preservation.
+They have plans to relocate and restore the building and turn it into an exhibit focused on educating people about the lives of African-American families in the rural South.
 While they still have plenty of work to do and funds to gather before completing this project, it’s a wonderful reason to support the Charlotte Museum of History with your patronage.

 These are just a few of the countless reasons to tour the Charlotte Museum of History in NC.
 Only 30 minutes north you’ll find Davidson Village Inn waiting for you, ready to welcome you back after an exciting day exploring the museum.
-For more information on the activities and adventures that await you around Davidson, NC, sign up for our free travel guide and let us do the planning for you!
+For more information on the activities and adventures that await you around Davidson, NC, sign up for our free travel guide, and let us do the planning for you!